dclux/dsc-oslor-dplyr/readme.md

 Data analysis involves the procedure of splitting the data set based on a grouping variable and then applying a function to each of the groups (split-apply)

-Lets calculate the median values for a few parameters for cars with different numbers of cylinders.
+Lets calculate the median values for a few parameters for movies over different years.

 ```r
 data(movies)